INTeniola/utme-ai-learning-thesis/README.md

 1. Install dependencies: `npm install`
 2. Start development server: `npm run dev`
 3. Access the Research Hub via the local server URL.

----
-*Note: This is a static Research Artifact.
-For the main product development, visit the [original repository](https://github.com/INTeniola/adaptive-learning-core).*